dor-sr/aibos/Docs/Implementation.md

 ## Current Task

-**Stage 2 - Data Model and Authentication**
+**Stage 3 - Connectors and Ingestion**

-Stage 1 is complete.
-The monorepo structure is set up with all packages scaffolded.
+Stage 2 is complete.
+The authentication flow, data model, and onboarding are implemented.

 Next steps:
-1. Run `pnpm install` to install dependencies
-2. Create a Supabase project and add credentials to `.env.local`
+1. Set up Supabase project and add credentials to `.env.local`
-3. Run `pnpm db:push` to create database tables
+2. Run `pnpm db:push` to create database tables
+3. Test the auth flow and workspace creation
-4. Implement the full authentication flow
+4. Implement the Connector Framework
-5. Build the onboarding workspace creation API
+5. Build the Shopify connector for ecommerce

 Subtasks:
-1. Create `.env.local` with Supabase credentials
+1. Create `.env.local` with Supabase and database credentials
-2. Test database connection with `pnpm db:studio`
-3. Implement workspace creation API route
-4. Wire onboarding page to create workspace in database
+2. Run `pnpm db:push` to sync schema with database
+3. Create `/packages/connectors` base structure implementation
+4. Define connector interface
+5. Implement connection storage and OAuth handling

 ---